M. Arch EPFL (Switzerland)

 Winning the Building Designers’ Association of Australia best student design award in 2006, relating to a sustainably designed community café, spurred him on to focus his design process around clean, simple, sustainable architecture, focusing on spaces that uplift and inspire.

 Jane’s first architectural project was designing “Buckingham Palace” in Lego on a boat heading the UK when she was 4.
-She then resisted the architectural urge until her 20s, working in the areas of fine arts & restaurant management.
+After studying fine arts, working in restaurant managment and extensive travelling, Jane realised her calling and followed her path to architecture.

-Jane loves remote beaches, big cities and good food and wine and enjoys hanging out with her young family making extensive variations of “Buckingham Palace” in lego.
+Jane loves remote beaches, big cities, good food and wine, and still enjoys building with lego.

 B Arch Stu 2008 (UNSW)